-The nomination and compensation committee currently consists of Rolf Stahel (Chairman), Francesco Parenti and Hervé Guerin, each of whom is a non-executive and independent member of the Board.
-The main task of the nomination and compensation committee is to issue recommendations to the Board regarding (i) the appointment and resignation of directors and senior managers, (ii) the Company's system of compensation (including equity and cash incentive programmes), and (iii) the overall compensation packages of the members of the Board and the Company's senior managers; furthermore, to determine all aspects of the remuneration and terms and conditions of service of the Company's executive directors and senior management, as well as the policy and practice in relation to share option or pension schemes and overall remuneration; further tasks are described in "Compensation, Shareholdings and Loans".
+The nomination and compensation committee consists of Rolf Stahel (Chairman) and Francesco Parenti, each of whom is a non-executive and independent member of the Board.
+The main task of the nomination and compensation committee is to issue recommendations to the Board regarding (i) the appointment and resignation of directors and senior managers, (ii) the Company's system of compensation (including equity and cash incentive programmes), and (iii) the overall compensation packages of the members of the Board and the Company's senior managers; on the following tasks, the subcommittee has the power to decide on its own: details of the remuneration and terms and conditions of service of the Company's executive members of the Board and senior management, of share option or pension schemes; further tasks are described in "Compensation, Shareholdings and Loans" (page 51).
 This committee meets at the option of its members on the same date as the Company's scheduled Board meetings and at such other times as its chairperson deems it appropriate.
 The committee's chairperson reports formally to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.